ironunicorn/acorn-trail/README.md

 - [ ] Optional list search by miles from search spot
 - [ ] Public feed also based on squirrel location
 - [ ] Pagination/infinite scroll
-- [ ] Draw trails directly on map without gps file
+- [ ] Create trails with gps files
 - [ ] View squirrel profiles
 - [ ] Custom feed for signed in squirrels based on rating history